zordius/with-promise/README.md

 // create a rejected Promise
 var myPromise = WithPromise.reject(value, context);

+// wrap Promise.all with context
+var allPromises = WithPromise.all(promises, context);

 // all this == context
 myPromise.then(function () {
     // this == context